wp-plugins/terribl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.2.11.20 =
+Fixed conflicts with the image uploader and opther plugins by not setting POST variables.

 = 1.2.11.05 =
 Improved load time and impression counting techniques.